emlab-solutions/pyemaps/README.md

 __pyemaps__ is based on the proprietary Fortran applications released as backend of [cloudEMAPS2.0](https://emaps.emlabsolutions.com).

-Check [pyemaps release notes](https://emlab-solutions.github.io/pyemaps/#release-notes) for updates and releases.
+Check [latest pyemaps release notes](https://emlab-solutions.github.io/pyemaps/#release-notes) for updates and releases.
 We welcome comments and suggestions from our user community.
 For reporting any issues and requesting pyemaps improvements, or sharing scripts using __pyemaps__, please go to [our support page](https://www.emlabsolutions.com/contact/).

 If you benefit from __pyemaps__ in your microscopy and crystallography research and education and would like to donate, go to [PayPal](https://www.paypal.com/paypalme/pyemaps22).
 Your generous donations are greatly appreciated and will keep us in the business of providing free software to the communities.

+## What's New [`↩`](#contents) <a id="news"></a>
+__pyemaps__ is now in Beta program!
+We sincerely thank those who gave us precious time and feedback during our Alpha phase.
+All release notes before last Alpha release version 0.4.5 are now [archived](https://emlab-solutions.github.io/pyemaps/#release-notes).

+We'd like to invite you and your colleagues to continue to participate this free program in its Beta phase.
+Our goal is to turn this package into a stable and free product in about one month.

 ## Requirements [`↩`](#contents) <a id="requirements"></a>